srid/srid/Software/Haskell/haskell-template/start.md

 - Launch [[VSCode]], and open the `git clone`'ed project directory [as single-folder workspace](https://code.visualstudio.com/docs/editor/workspaces#_singlefolder-workspaces)
   - NOTE: If you are on Windows, you must use the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to open the folder in WSL.
 - When prompted by VSCode, install the [workspace recommended](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions) extensions.
-    - If it doesn't prompt, press <kbd>Ctrl+Shift+X</kbd> and search for `@recommended` to install them all manually.
-- Press <kbd>Ctrl+Shift+P</kbd> to run the command "Nix-Env: Select Environment" and then select `shell.nix`.
+    - The direnv extension will load the nix shell.
-     - The extension will ask you to reload VSCode at the end.
+     - The extension will ask you to restart VSCode at the end.
 Do it.
-     - Note: We recommend that you switch to using direnv; see [here](https://haskell.flake.page/direnv) for details.

 ## Running in VSCode